al-lotina/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+The nav button activates the Compose Tweets section, which doesn't allow empty messages or messages over 140 characters.
+Error messages will be displayed in those cases.
+When message is sent, input area is cleared and character counter resets to 140.
+New tweets are added at the bottom of the input area asynchronously, diplaying a random user, message and date.
+Tweets change style when cursor is moved on them.
+The layout and colors of the app are responsive to screen width changes.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This project has been created to practice HTML, CSS, JS, jQuery and AJAX front-end skills, and Node and Express back-end skills.

 ## Getting Started